SpareCores/sc-www/src/assets/articles/spot-instance-terminate-rates-per-az.md

 <div class="text-center m-2.5 mt-8 mb-6">
   <img class="zoomin w-full"
-    title="The spot prices of r7i.2xlarge per AZ in us-west-2 (data collected an visualized by Spare Cores)" src="/assets/images/blog/termination-rates-prices.png"/>
+    title="The spot prices of r7i.2xlarge per AZ in us-west-2 (data collected and visualized by Spare Cores)" src="/assets/images/blog/termination-rates-prices.png"/>
-  <p>The spot prices of r7i.2xlarge per AZ in us-west-2<br />(data collected an visualized by Spare Cores)</p>
+  <p>The spot prices of r7i.2xlarge per AZ in us-west-2<br />(data collected and visualized by Spare Cores)</p>
 </div>

-So although spot `r7i.2xlarge` instances are the cheapest by far in the `us-west-2b` availability zones, it doesn't make any sense to try to run it there, as either capacity will not be available, or your instance will likely be killed withing a few minutes or hours.
+So although spot `r7i.2xlarge` instances are the cheapest by far in the `us-west-2b` availability zones, it doesn't make any sense to try to run it there, as either capacity will not be available, or your instance will likely be killed within a few minutes or hours.

 Honestly, we don't understand why it makes sense for either AWS or the customers.